saidvandeklundert/saidvandeklundert.github.io/_posts/2019-07-23-saltstack-cli-custom-execution-module.md

 As you can see, where the Netmiko proxy minion simply return a string, NAPALM returns a dictionary.

-Side note: the NAPALM proxy minion uses the API to pass the command to the device.
+Side note: the NAPALM proxy minion uses the API to send the command to the device.
 So if you want to use NAPALM to manage an Arista device for instance, you’ll have to enable the API on the device.

 The Junos proxy minion.